 Dynamic evolution

 It is not a definite downside of the framework,but rather a challenge.
 Frequent changes to the development environment mean that a product will behave differently after each major update: sometimes in unexpected or undesired ways.
+And features like Impeller (the new rendering engine) or updates to Material 3 may require codebase adjustments.

 Project size